 So whether you have a disability or not, it’s well worth going into Settings / General / Accessibility and having a look around, because you might be surprised by what you find.

 So here are the features that I personally use.
-Most of these features, or ones that are similar to them, are on other Apple devices too (iMacs, Macbooks, iPads, etc), so I use some of them on my iMac as well as my iPhone.
+Most of these features, or ones that are similar to them, are on other Apple devices too (iMacs, MacBooks, iPads, for example), so I use some of them on my iMac as well as my iPhone.

 (Settings > General > Accessibility > Display Accommodations)

 Aniridia, one of my eye conditions, makes me more sensitive to glare.
 And the white backgrounds on computer screens generate a lot of that.
 Turning the brightness or contrast down isn’t enough, because then it’s just harder to read everything in general.
-So instead, I use the Invert Colours option to switch to a negative view – i.e. white text on a black background.
+So instead, I use the Invert Colours option to switch to a negative view (white text on a black background, for example).
 It makes things much easier to see and a lot less tiring on the eyes.

 In the past, this option has turned everything negative, including pictures and videos.
 And that’s what the Classic Invert option still does.
 In this case, you have to flip back and forth between the negative and standard views if you want to view media like photos and movie clips.
 And that is easy enough to do by triple-clicking the Home button, which brings up an Accessibility Shortcuts menu to quickly turn things on or off.

 Recently, however, Apple have added a Smart Invert feature, which turns the text and background negative, but keeps photos and videos the correct way around.
 It’s also been added to the desktop operating system on my iMac as well, which is great.
 So it’s a really useful update.